choffmeister/choffmeister.github.io/posts/2013-09-20-commandline-net.md

 title: "Parsing command-line arguments with C#"
 publishDate: "2013-09-20"
+abstract: |
+  In the last time I often build command-line tools with C# that needed some parsing of the command-line arguments passed in.
+  Often I just have done simple comparison of strings to detect the arguments...

 In the last time I often build command-line tools with C# that needed some parsing of the command-line arguments passed in.
 Often I just have done simple comparison of strings to detect the arguments.
 Since doing everything the same incomplete crap is bad, I build a simple library called DotArguments to handle that stuff.
 It allows defining the arguments, types etc via a simple POCO argument container class with some attributes.